kyleconroy/python-twilio2/docs/usage/applications.rst

 .. module:: twilio.rest.resources

 =================
-Phone Numbers
+Applications
 =================

-With Twilio you can search and buy real phones numbers, just using the API.
+An application inside of Twilio is just a set of URLs and other configuration data that tells Twilio how to behave when one of your Twilio numbers receives a call or SMS message.

-For more information, see the `IncomingPhoneNumbers REST Resource <http://www.twilio.com/docs/api/rest/incoming-phone-numbers>`_ documentation.
+For more information, see the `Application REST Resource <http://www.twilio.com/docs/api/rest/applications>`_ documentation.

 Searching and Buying a Number